 About Melissa

-As a Portfolio Manager in the firm's exclusive Portfolio Manager Program, she has access to J.P.
+As a Portfolio Manager in the firm's exclusive Portfolio Manager Program (PM), she has access to J.P.
 Morgan's fixed income platform, which she uses to actively manage customized portfolios of corporate cash on a discretionary basis for her clients.
 To qualify as a Portfolio Manager, Melissa has undergone a rigorous screening process and is subject to periodic review on a qualitative and quantitative basis.

 Melissa received a B.S. in Business from Providence College and an M.B.A. in Finance from the University of Notre Dame.
-Originally from New Jersey, Melissa lives in Oakland with her husband and their three children.
+Originally from New Jersey, she lives in Oakland with her husband and their three children.

 Insights

-Markets
+Markets and Economy

 Personalized guidance begins with a conversation.